 - 4th year students take courses in National Security and prepare to commission as second Lieutenants

 Cadets compete for a chance to attend field training, which is usually held the summer between their sophomore and junior year.
 The goal of the program is to train and evaluate leadership potential and prepare cadets to be commissioned as lieutenants in the Air Force upon graduation from college.

 High school seniors can apply for the High School Scholarship Program during the first semester of their senior year.
 If you did not apply for the HSSP or were not accepted, there are opportunities to receive a scholarship under the In-College Scholarship Program after your first semester in the university.
 For In-College Scholarship opportunities, cadets are nominated by the detachment commander based on a number of factors, so you will not apply for this scholarship opportunity.
 Preparing for school, ensuring you have excellent time management, and earning a good grade point average will help make you competitive for this selective program.

 I highly encourage you to check out the following page: www.afrotc.com It is loaded with great information.
-I can tell you that the Air Force is selective - we are looking for talented individuals who are dedicated, hardworking, willing to serve their country and meet all of the desired traits expected of a professional military officer.
+I can tell you that the Air Force and Space Force are selective - we are looking for talented individuals who are dedicated, hardworking, willing to serve their country and meet all of the desired traits expected of a professional military officer.